France: "The Economics of Tourism"

-This course offers students the opportunity to study feral monkeys in their natural habitat.
-Students will gain a thorough understanding of the behavior of green monkeys; develop proficiency in the methods and data analysis techniques commonly used in field research; gain an appreciation for the rich culture, history, and ecology of Barbados, especially as each relates to green monkeys; and identify ways to improve or sustain the deteriorating natural habitat of the green monkeys.
+This course offers students the opportunity to study monkeys in their natural habitat.
+Students will gain a thorough understanding of the behavior of green monkeys; develop proficiency in the methods and data analysis techniques commonly used in field research; gain an appreciation for the rich culture, history and ecology of Barbados, especially as the relate to green monkeys.
+Students will work with local farmers to develop and test a strategy to mitigate crop raiding.
 Throughout the course, students will conduct field observations of the monkeys during the day and review book chapters and articles as the basis for discussion during class meetings.
-After familiarizing themselves with the behavior of the monkeys, students will develop a research question, collect appropriate behavioral data, conduct statistical analyses, and present their findings.
-No pre-requisites.
-Directed by Profs.
-Melissa Burns-Cusato and Brian Cusato.
-For more information, see one of the directors.
-Applications due to the directors Feb.
-11th; $500 deposit due Wednesday, March 2st, the balance is due Wednesday, April 6.
-Estimated cost: $3300 (does not include airfare).
-APPLICATIONS DUE February 11th, 2020.
+After students have collected appropriate behavioral data, they will conduct statistical analyses, and present their findings.

 Apply for the Barbados course:

 Here is the QR code and Qualtrics link: